Sète Food Lovers Guide to Eating Your Way Through Town

 - Rouille de seiche is baby squid or cuttlefish cooked in a tomato, garlic, egg and wine sauce.

 - Piste de Moule are fresh mussels steamed in white wine, garlic and piment d’Espelette from the Pays Basque.

 - Moules farcis à la Sètoise are mussels stuffed with sausage and cooked in a tomato and white wine sauce.

 - Eau-sel is an old-style recipe, and it is relatively rare to find it on a menu.
 Turbot and sea robins are poached in a salty broth and served along with boiled vegetables and aioli.

 - Frescati is a distinctive cake made with cream, fruit preserved in sugar (confit), kirsch and a sweet crust.
-This cake has been produced by Aprile family in since 1890.
+This cake has been produced by the Aprile family since 1890.